oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

    TBD Should the encryption secret attribute be renamed `wdtEncryptionSecret`?
 Reason for the rename:  it presumably can also be used to decrypt a wdt model that's stored in the image.
    TBD Move the settings for this POC to 'experimental'.

-## Naming convention of model files
+# Model File Naming and Loading Order

 During domain home creation, model and property files are first loaded from directory ```/u01/model_home/models``` within the image and are then loaded from the optional wdt config map.